rustyeddy/rustyeddy.com/content/software/customer-discovery-and-mvp.md

 ### Goals are Most Effective When ...

-Goals do not have to be obnoxious, obtuse and vague nor pendantic.
+Goals do not have to be obnoxious, obtuse, vague or pendantic.
 Just be real and reasonable.

 If you want working software, provide a working set of goals.

-- Few in Number, very Targeted
+- Few in number, very targeted
 - Communicated in normal people language (user stories)
 - Provide users quick and immediate value
 - Prioritized to deliver _usable value_ incrementally
 - Measurable and easy to determine when they are complete
 - Everybody understands and agrees with the Goals
-- Tasks should be 1-3 days max if possible (the will always be exceptions)
+- Tasks should be 1-3 days max if possible (there will always be exceptions)

 All these tasks have to add up to the MVP.
 Anything that does not directly and immediately get the software project closer to an MVP